matrix-org/matrix-hookshot/docs/setup/webhooks.md

 Hookshot supports generic webhook support so that services can send messages into Matrix rooms without being aware of the Matrix protocol.

+## Features

+The webhook connection supports sending messages into a single Matrix room, by hitting an API endpoint.

 ## Configuration

 You will need to add the following configuration to the config file.